-- Placing an issue under an Epic in the structure will cause its Epic/Theme field to change to that Epic. - It does not matter at what level of depth is the sub-issue.
-A sub-sub-sub-issue of an Epic issue will also have its Epic/Theme field updated. - If you manually change Epic field to point to a different Epic, the issue will be repositioned under that Epic in the structure. - An issue that has the Epic/Theme field pointed to an Epic in the structure will be automatically added to the structure.
+- Placing an issue under an Epic in the structure will cause its Epic field to change to that Epic. - It does not matter at what level of depth is the sub-issue.
+A sub-sub-sub-issue of an Epic issue will also have its Epic field updated. - If you manually change Epic field (using GreenHopper UI or otherwise) to point to a different Epic, the issue will be repositioned under that Epic in the structure. - An issue that has the Epic field pointing to an Epic in the structure will be automatically added to the structure.